Space-time accessibility supports participation in after-work leisure activities: Methodology

 The analysis was performed in R (\texttt{lavaan} 0.6-19) using the diagonally weighted least squares (DWLS) estimator, which is appropriate for models that include categorical or non-normally distributed variables.
 Continuous variables were standardized to stabilize variances.
 Weights were normalized to have a mean of one and applied during estimation to account for individual-level representativeness.
-To detect multicollinearity, the variance inflation factor (VIF) analysis was applied to evaluate all the candidate variables.
-We removed the variable Age with a VIF above 7.
-Near-constant and collinear dummy variables were further pruned to avoid estimation instability (Education, Gender, and Poverty rate).
+Multicollinearity was assessed using variance inflation factors (VIF), applying thresholds of 5 (moderate) and 10 (severe).
+All retained predictors had VIF < 2.2.
+Education was recoded from 7 levels to a binary (high vs. low/medium) due to high correlation among the category dummies (r = -0.89).
+Household type effects were included only in equations where preliminary estimation indicated statistical significance (p < 0.05); non-significant household effects were constrained to zero to improve model parsimony and identification.
+Rare household categories (< 2\% of the sample) were excluded.
+Gender, poverty rate, transport mode, public transit subscription, and active mode use were retained as predictors across all equations.
 We report standardized coefficients, $R^2$ values for endogenous variables, and standard SEM fit indices (CFI, TLI, RMSEA, SRMR).
 Indirect, direct, and total associations are computed through model-implied parameter combinations.